 The second speaker talked about her struggle with getting married.
 She shared a scripture about Lehi in the Book of Mormon.
 In 1 Nephi 5:5, Lehi, in comforting Sariah, his wife, says, “But behold, I have obtained a land of promise, in the which things I do rejoice.”
 Now, if you recall this story with me, you’ll remember that Lehi says this to Sariah before they even see the promised land.
 They are still in the middle of the wilderness, and yet, Lehi speaks of the promised land already being obtained.
 The lesson she highlighted here is that it wasn’t a question in Lehi’s mind as to whether or not he was going to be in the promised land.
 He had received confirmation from the Lord that this would be, and so he lived as if he already had it fulfilled.
 This was the backdrop for her story.

 She was 39, going on 40, had been in and out of relationships all her life, and was over-ready for a family.
 In the shadow of her birthday, she felt impressed to ask for the desire of her heart, and to put a time limit on which the Lord would fulfill it, and to be ready.
 Seriously, what a prompting.
-So, she called up three of her closest friends (who weren’t members of the church), and had them pray and fast for her to get married before she turned 40!
+So, she called up three of her closest friends, and had them pray and fast for her to get married before she turned 40!
 One year!
 Talk about getting it done.
 Soon thereafter, a man she had been interested in for a long time just came out of the blue and they began to date.
 Miracle status.

 However, it wasn’t long before she then had the unmistakable prompting that she needed to break up with him.
 It was hard and confusing, but she did it in faith, and continued to live as if this desire to get married before her next birthday was truly going to come true.
 And she did meet another man, who was perfect for her, and they were married.
 She was still 39.
 Happy Birthday.